Unconventional Spin Dynamics and Supersolid Excitations in the Triangular-Lattice XXZ Model: Quantum dimer model (QDM) and the variational supersolid wave function

 We are interested in the properties of the $XXZ$ model of Eq. \eqref{XXZmodel} close to the Ising limit where $J_z\gg J_\perp$.
 In the pure Ising limit, the model reduces to the antiferromagnetic Ising model on the triangular lattice.
 As is well known, the ground state of such a model is disordered due to the triangular lattice frustration.
 The correlation functions of the Ising spins have algebraic decay as shown by Wannier in 1950 \cite{wannier_antiferromagnetism_1950}.
 Of relevance to us is the Ising ground state manifold, since for small $J_\perp$ we expect perturbations to act within this space only.
 Generally, they will lift the degeneracy and select an ordered state via a quantum order by disorder mechanism.
-In the following, we will argue that the variational supersolid wave function discussed in previous studies \cite{sen_variational_2008,wang_extended_2009} also captures the low energy properties as well as the dimer correlations which retain a transverse pinch-point-like structure for wavelengths above the small spontaneous translational symmetry breaking parameter.
+In the following, we will argue that the variational supersolid wave function discussed in previous studies \cite{sen_variational_2008,wang_extended_2009} also captures the low-energy properties as well as the nature of the correlations. {Indeed, as hinted at in the introduction, we will first map the Ising ground state manifold to hard-core dimer coverings of the honeycomb lattice, an example covering is shown in Fig. \ref{fig:dimers}.
+The structure of this manifold will reveal an emergent Gauss law, which, for a translation-invariant variational wavefunction composed of the equal-weight superposition of all dimer coverings, will lead to a dimer-dimer structure factor exhibiting a characteristic pinch-point singularity in momentum space as shown in Fig. \ref{fig:structfactdimerRK}b.
+Such a singularity, well known from the theory of classical spin liquids \cite{Castelnovo2012,Knolle2019,Moessner1998a,Moessner1998b,Isakov2004,Henley2005,Yan2024}, occurs when the intensity along the transverse (longitudinal) direction is maximal (minimal).
+In turn, only transverse correlations are present while longitudinal ones are suppressed.
+We will find that when the supersolid variational wavefunction is considered, a small spontaneous translational symmetry-breaking parameter will gap the pinch point while allowing only for transverse-like excitations. }